-The Council of the College of Physicians & Surgeons of Alberta (CPSA) today adopted a new “Statement of Principles on Sexual Misconduct by Physicians,” and endorsed a recommendation from management to improve transparency in disclosure of discipline and related information.
+At its May 2018 meeting, the Council of the College of Physicians & Surgeons of Alberta (CPSA) adopted a “Statement of Principles on Sexual Misconduct by Physicians,” and endorsed a recommendation from management to improve transparency in disclosure of discipline and related information.

 The Statement of Principles is as follows: